RaymondBrien/taskbloomer/README.md

 - **Navbar**

     - The home navbar is a different color shade to the main background for improved visibility.
 It spans the entire width of page for a standard UI that users will likely expect.
 There is letter spacing styling consistent across whole navbar for improved UX.
-    The task page link includes an animation to show the user on mouse hover that the link is clickable.
-Task page link also has a border to immediately visually differentiate it from the app title on the left.
+    The task page link includes a hover animation for mouse users to communicate to users a clickable link.
+The task page link also has a border to visually differentiate it from the app title on the left for improved discoverability.

 ![screenshot](documentation/screenshots/feature01.jpeg)